What is a Kernel Panic on Mac and How to Fix it?

-- Hold down D while you restart the computer.
+- Press and hold the D key while you restart the computer.

 The last-ditch solution to Kernel Panic

-If you’re running macOS Sierra, check out this article on how to reinstall OS.
+If you’re running macOS Big Sur, check out this article on how to clean install macOS Big Sur.

-Hope this tricks helped you eliminate Kernel Panic.
+Hope these tricks helped you eliminate Kernel Panic.
 Mac should maintain its reputation as the best computer in the world, so let’s keep it healthy.
-Share this article if you liked it and thanks for reading.
+Share this article if you liked it, and thanks for reading.